-Members of the Executive Committee and other selected individuals employed in defined roles belonging to medmix are eligible to participate in a long-term variable compensation component, called a performance share plan (PSP).
-Given the spin-off of medmix from Sulzer in financial year 2021, the first regular grant of the medmix PSP occurred in financial year 2022.
+Members of the Executive Committee and other selected employees are eligible to participate in a long-term variable compensation component, called a performance share plan (PSP).
 The PSP consists of rolling annual plans, which allows the Board of Directors to review and adjust the terms and targets on an annual basis.